 Therefore, businesses should understand that innovation and progress cannot happen unless they are founded upon an authentic and genuine commitment to uplift humanity.
 Responsible businesses cannot afford to solely focus on accomplishing their business objectives, but should address the revolving social and humanitarian issues around them as well.
 Withholding much power and influence within their surrounding communities, modern organizations have the capacity to both be successful and contribute towards the progress of mankind.

 If driven by their founding values, then morally and financially responsible companies should achieve greater performance.
-Businesses shifting towards sustainable business practices will benefit in the following key business objectives: building a positive company culture, increasing employee morale and retention, and intensifying customer acquisition and loyalty.
+Businesses shifting towards sustainable business practices will benefit from the following key business objectives: building a positive company culture, increasing employee morale and retention, and intensifying customer acquisition and loyalty.

 Sustainability to Build Competitive Advantage